hack3rs.ca network-security

 1. Post-Incident Review Structure

-A good review reconstructs the timeline, identifies what was known when, and captures decisions and constraints.
-It should include technical responders, system owners, and stakeholders who can fix process or architecture issues.
+A useful review reconstructs the timeline with specific timestamps, maps what was known at each decision point, and captures the constraints responders were working under.
+Include technical responders, system owners, and anyone who can address process or architecture issues — not just the SOC.

 Normal Behavior